BQcybersec/-UofM-VIRT-CYBER-12-2021/Project 1 ELK Stack/README.md

 - Which machine did you allow to access your ELK VM?
 What was its IP address?

-  -Access to the ELK virtual machine is done through the Jump box.
+- Access to the ELK virtual machine is done through the Jump box.

 A summary of the access policies in place can be found in the table below.